 FCTG’s Q1 2024 report revealed revenue growth of 5% year-on-year, but the result fell short of the 7-8% growth forecasted by analysts.
 The company attributed this underperformance to month-to-month inconsistencies and softer-than-expected leisure travel demand in key markets, including Australia, the UK, and the United States.

-The integration of the luxury travel company Scott Dunn, which Flight Centre acquired in 2023, also incurred higher-than-expected costs, impacting the bottom line.
+The integration of the UK luxury travel company Scott Dunn, which Flight Centre acquired in 2023, also incurred higher-than-expected costs, impacting the bottom line.

-Nervous investors also caused Corporate Travel Management’s (CTD) stock to fall 9.5% to $11.33 at the close on Friday.
-Web Travel Group Limited (WEB) shares also fell a further 4% on Friday to $4.20, dropping 36% in total this month.
+Nervous investors fearing a cooling aviation sector also caused Corporate Travel Management’s (CTD) stock to fall 9.5% to $11.33 at the close on Friday.

-Airfares coming down, airfares going up
+International airfares coming down, domestic airfares going up

 FCM found that economy fares dropped by five to 10% in the most recent quarter (July to September 2024) compared to the previous year.
 That’s the equivalent of over $100 per ticket, FCM said, with the most significant drops for Qatar, UAE, France, UK and Italy.